-The Enneagram System’s 27 Personality Subtypes by Beatrice Chestnut is used to help participants identify and understand their Subtype behavior.
+The Enneagram System’s 27 Personality Subtypes by Beatrice Chestnut is used to help participants identify and understand their subtype behavior.
 The class is taught in a one day format.
-Recommended preparation for this class: The Development and Structure of the Enneagram of Personality Types.
+Recommended preparation for this class is: The Development and Structure of the Enneagram Personality Types or the equivalent.